wyhitcs/team-letsencrypt/D2/developer_view.md

 #Module Structure Model
 #Codeline Model
+In this section code structure of letsencrypt will be explored.
+Build, Integration, Test and Release Approach also matters a lot in understanding the project organization.
+In addition, Technical Debt is also analyzed.

 ##Source Code Structure
 ##Build, Integration and Test Approach
 Let's Encrypt has an offical workfolw for build, integrate and test for developers.